sassdavid/personal-site/src/data/about.md

 - In 2020, I traveled to Milan, Italy.
 - In 2021, I visited Lefkada, Greece and Croatia.
 - In 2022, I traveled to Scotland, UK, Tunisia, and Croatia.
+- In 2023, I traveled to Pisa, Italy, High Tatras, Stuttgart, Germany and Strasbourg, France.
-- In 2023, I am hoping to travel again.
+- In 2024, I am hoping to travel again.

 # Fun facts